DylanMeeus/springboot_jwt_blog/_posts/2015-10-02-how-to-get-from-0-to-10000-customers-with-b2b-app-marketplaces.markdown

 ---
 layout: post
 title: "How to Get from 0 to 10,000 Customers with B2B App Marketplaces"
-description: "Use Single Sign On, Polish your listing, do internationalization and deeper your integration to grow your app acquisition on Marketplaces"
+description: "Use single sign-on, polish your listing, do internationalization, and deepen your integration to grow your app acquisition through marketplaces"
 date: 2015-10-02 11:59
 author:
   name: Martin Gontovnikas